rhyolight/numenta-web/packages/numenta.com/pages/resources/papers-videos-and-more/cosyne-2016-introducing-htm-sequence-memory-theory.md

 type: post
 ---

 This poster introduces a theory of sequence memory in the neocortex called HTM Sequence Memory.
+This neural mechanism is based on how the brain processes streams of sensory inputs to perform sequence recognition, sequence prediction, and behavior generation.

 <br />